23technologies/23kectl/README.md

 # 23kectl

 ## Requirements

+First and foremost: You can only install 23ke via this tool, if the 23T administrators add an shh deploy key to the 23ke upstream repository.
+23kectl will stop at the point where the ssh key is required to read the upstream repository.
+Therefore, you definitely need to contact us and send us the public key.

+Moreover, you need:

 1. A Kubernetes cluster (also called base cluster) running in the cloud
 2. A DNS provider e.g. azure-dns, aws-route53, openstack-designate
 3. A domain delegated to the DNS provider of choice